Product navigation

 Why this matters

 The awards surface should not be vanity-only.
-It needs to route judges, buyers, and operators directly into proof packets, trust surfaces, and launch boundaries.
+It should route judges, buyers, and operators directly into proof packets, trust surfaces, and production-readiness context.

-This Next.js surface keeps the same discipline as the current site: Devnet proof is shown as Devnet proof, and pending-external launch work stays marked as pending-external.
+This Next.js surface keeps the same discipline as the current site: Testnet proof is shown as current operating proof, historical rehearsal evidence stays separated as archive material, and the remaining launch-critical work stays visible as the next readiness gate rather than hidden behind vague claims.